 A statement from the Baltimore City Public School system highlighted the organization’s commitment to improving issues in its Transportation Department.

-“In the five months since November’s tragic accident, city schools has established systematic and ongoing auditing of driver certification status, increased review of drivers following accidents regardless of cause or fault, enhanced programs for driver retraining and in-vehicle monitoring, and instituted new protocols to ensure timely sharing of information between contracted bus services and school district offices.”
+“In the five months since November’s tragic accident, city schools have established systematic and ongoing auditing of driver certification status, increased review of drivers following accidents regardless of cause or fault, enhanced programs for driver retraining and in-vehicle monitoring, and instituted new protocols to ensure timely sharing of information between contracted bus services and school district offices.”

 The Baltimore MTA bus accident is a stark reminder of the terrible consequences of not having proper oversight and safety procedures in place to ensure the people driving buses are properly qualified and medically able to carry out their duties.
 With so many lives depending on bus drivers to transport people safely, it’s vital that we hold bus companies accountable to prevent further accidents in the future.